gabrieldansereau/ms_downscaling_metawebs/README.md

 predicted host-virus interactions between bats and betacoronaviruses,
 @Becker2022OptPre; predicting the distribution of hidden interactions in the mammalian virome, @Poisot2023NetEmb].
-Our method offers the potential to bring these global predictions down to the local scale where theyr can be made more actionable, and vastly increases the diversity of ecological networks that can be projected in space.
+Our method offers the potential to bring these global predictions down to the local scale where they can be made more actionable, and vastly increases the diversity of ecological networks that can be projected in space.